gingerlee/beeeeep/README.md

 ## Description

-_This form should allow the user to input a number and output a list of numbers up to the input, and also change all "0"s into "beep", all "1"s into "boop",and 3s, to specific words ("beep").
-It is currently not working but will be under investigation over the weekend, and hopfully up then._
+_This app will take a user input number and then output a list of numbers up to the input number, and also change all "0"s into "beep", all "1"s into "boop", and 3s into a sentence._

 ## Setup/Installation Requirements